7007259Ankur/SmartInn-Hotel-Management-System/README.md

 # SmartInn – Hotel Management System

-SmartInn is a robust Hotel Management System designed to simplify and digitize hotel operations.
-Built with an intuitive interface and strong backend integration, it provides seamless room booking, customer management, payment processing, and service handling.
+SmartInn is a comprehensive Hotel Management System built with PHP and MySQL, designed to streamline hotel operations.
+With a clean user interface and secure database integration, it supports everything from room booking to payment tracking.

 ## 🚀 Features

-- 🔐 **Login & Authentication** – Secure login system for hotel staff.
+- 🔐 **Login & Authentication** – Secure login for hotel staff.
-- 🏠 **Dashboard** – Centralized view of hotel status and services.
+- 🏠 **Dashboard** – Overview of rooms, customers, and services.
-- 🛏️ **Room Booking** – Book rooms by type and availability.
+- 🛏️ **Room Booking** – Book rooms based on type and availability.
-- 📋 **Room & Customer Details** – Manage guest info, room allocation, and booking history.
+- 📋 **Customer & Room Details** – Manage customer data and room assignments.
-- 💳 **Payment Integration** – Secure and fast payment record system.
+- 💳 **Payment Details** – Handle and store payment records securely.
-- 📦 **Service Management** – Manage hotel services like food, laundry, and transport.
+- 📦 **Service Management** – Add or manage hotel services.
-- 🗄️ **Database Integration** – Efficient storage of customer, room, and transaction data.
+- 🗄️ **Database Integration** – Backend using MySQL with efficient table structure.

 ## 🖼️ Project Screenshots